xinli94/dl-inference-server/README.md

     Prediction totals:
             cnt=1	(504) COFFEE MUG

 The -b flag allows you to send a batch of images for inferencing.
-Currently, the image\_client examples just send the same image multiple times, so you will just see the same classification results repeated (as indicated by the 'cnt' value).
+The image\_client will form the batch from the image or images that you specified.
+If the batch is bigger than the number of images then image\_client will just repeat an image to fill the batch.
+This example specifies a single image so you will see the same classification results repeated (as indicated by the 'cnt' value).

     $ image_client -m resnet50_netdef -s INCEPTION -b 2 examples/data/mug.jpg
     Prediction totals: